 What is UpCraft Club?

-UpCraft Club is the first modern sewing association for people who especially love using digital patterns.
+UpCraft Club is the hub for people who love using digital patterns.
 Members receive great benefits and their membership is more than paid for every month.
 We'd love to have you join us!

 We are also a new type of curated pattern shop.
 What makes our concept new is that we have created a set of standards that our customers have told us are important to them when choosing to purchase a digital pattern.
 We published our standards to keep the process transparent, and we put a seal of approval on patterns that meet our standards.
 Not all 'certified patterns' are sold through UpCraft Club, but some are.
 And we're proud to pay significantly more to designers when their patterns are sold than most other shops out there!